-On Friday, October 30, 2015, alumni/ ae, friends, and supporters of Vanderbilt Divinity School and the Graduate Department of Religion are invited to join Dean Emilie M. Townes for a celebration dinner honoring the 2015 Distinguished Alumni/ ae award recipients.
-We hope you will join us as we recognize the outstanding contributions in ministry and scholarship of our Divinity School and Graduate Department of Religion alumni/ ae.
+On Tuesday, October 17, 2017, alumni/ ae, friends, and supporters of Vanderbilt Divinity School and the Graduate Department of Religion joined Dean Emilie M. Townes for a celebration dinner honoring the 2017 Distinguished Alumni/ ae award recipients.

 About the Distinguished Alumni/ae Award

 Learn more about previous recipients of the Distinguished Alumni/ae Award.